Chase-Percy/cpdev/content/project/big-balls-roll.md

 ### GUI

 The GUI was implemented using the __[Nuklear](https://github.com/Immediate-Mode-UI/Nuklear)__ immediate mode GUI library.
+With minimal documentation it was quite a challenge to implement, and at multiple times I was required to read through hundreds of lines of source code to figure out why something wasn't behaving as expected.
 {{< whiteLine >}}
 {{< lazyimg src="/img/bbr/gui.png" class="lazyimg" >}}
 {{< whiteLine >}}

 ### Skybox

-A simple skybox that was rendered in a 1x1 cube around the players camera and drawn first in the scene with depth off.
+The skybox was implemented by creating a 1x1 cube around the camera and applying a texture to each of the internal faces of the cube.
+The location is translated along with the camera every frame so that the player is always able to see it.
+The final requirement was to render the cube first per frame and with the depth buffer disabled so that all other objects drawn appear in front of it.
 {{< whiteLine >}}
 {{< lazyimg src="/img/bbr/skybox.png" class="lazyimg" >}}
 {{< whiteLine >}}

-### Game Logic (Shared)
+### Game Logic (Partial)

+The game logic was implemented using LUA and allowed us to use LUA's table structures to have a form of class like data structures.
-I Helped Peter implement game logic in LUA, such as level transitions and ball movement and control.
-I Added scripts for in-game menu interactions/HUD, scoring, and polish such as models in the game.
+I helped Peter implement game logic, such as level transitions and ball movement/control.
+I also created scripts for in-game menu interactions/HUD, scoring, and polish such as models in the game.
 {{< whiteLine >}}
 {{< lazyimg src="/img/bbr/logic.png" class="lazyimg" >}}
 {{% /centre %}}